Rocklin-Lab/mhdx_pipeline/workflow/snakefiles/README.txt

 """

 """
-The first snakefile of the HDX_LIMIT pipeline.
+The first snakefile of the mhdx_tools pipeline.
 Determines signals to analyze by similarity to library protein expected values.
 """